NassBou/DNSGuardianAI/README.md

 DNSGuardianAI is an AI-powered tool designed to detect potentially harmful DNS queries.

 🚀 How to Run
-Start GPT4All

-Ensure GPT4All is running with the Local API Server enabled (default: http://localhost:4891) or use a custom LLM API.
+Ensure GPT4All is running with the Local API Server enabled (default: http://localhost:4891) or use the URL of a custom LLM API.

-Run the App

 Launch DNSGuardianAI by running: